If you're over 70 speak with an adviser about your life insurance options and get covered today.

+It's an opportunity to ensure you have covered for the costs of the future.
 While someone in their 70s may not have the same cover requirements as someone in their early 30s, it is not uncommon for people in this age bracket to still have financial obligations that would need to be taken care of in the event of their death.
 Such financial obligations may include:

 - Any outstanding personal debt

 - Any outstanding mortgage debt